pagkly/Zed/Investopedia3/Net Operating Income What You Need to Know.md

 Net operating income is a valuation method used by real estate professionals to determine the precise value of their income-producing properties.
 To calculate NOI, the property's operating expenses must be subtracted from the income a property produces.

 In addition to rental income, a property might also generate revenue from amenities such as parking structures, vending machines, and laundry facilities.
-Operating expenses include the costs of running and maintaining the building, including insurance premiums, legal fees, utilities, [property taxes](https://www.investopedia.com/terms/p/propertytax.asp), repair costs, and janitorial fees.
-[Capital expenditures](https://www.investopedia.com/terms/c/capitalexpenditure.asp), such as costs for a new air-conditioning system for the entire building, are not included in the calculation.
+Operating expenses include the costs of running and maintaining the building, including insurance premiums, legal fees, utilities, [[property taxes]](https://www.investopedia.com/terms/p/propertytax.asp), repair costs, and janitorial fees. [[Capital expenditures]](https://www.investopedia.com/terms/c/capitalexpenditure.asp), such as costs for a new air-conditioning system for the entire building, are not included in the calculation.

 NOI helps real estate investors determine the capitalization rate, which in turn helps them calculate a property’s value, thus allowing them to compare different properties they may be considering buying or selling.

-For financed properties, NOI is also used in the [debt coverage ratio](https://www.investopedia.com/terms/d/dscr.asp) (DCR), which tells lenders and investors whether a property’s income covers its operating expenses and debt payments.
+For financed properties, NOI is also used in the [[debt coverage ratio]](https://www.investopedia.com/terms/d/dscr.asp) (DCR), which tells lenders and investors whether a property’s income covers its operating expenses and debt payments.
 NOI is also used to calculate the net income multiplier, cash return on investment, and total return on investment.

 ## How to Calculate Net Operating Income (NOI)